C1-SoftwareEngineeringSummit/NotesUI/Notes/StepByStepInstructions.md

 }
 ```

 > First, we added **Identifiable** to the list of protocol conformances. **Identifiable** means “this type can be identified uniquely.”
-It has only one requirement, which is that there must be a property called `id` that contains a unique identifier.
-We also added that, so we don’t need to do any extra work – our type conforms to **Identifiable** now.
+The `Identifiable` protocol has only one requirement, which is that there must be a property called `id` that contains a unique identifier.
+We already added that to our `Note` struct, so we don’t need to do any extra work – our type conforms to **Identifiable**.
 >
-> Our `id` is a **UUID**, which short for Universally Unique Identifier.
+> Our `id` is a **UUID**, which is short for Universally Unique Identifier.
 You can read more about that [here](https://developer.apple.com/documentation/foundation/uuid).
 >
 > Notes are now guaranteed to be uniquely identifiable, and we won't need to tell our `ForEach` loop which property to use for the identifier – it knows there will be a unique `id`.
 You can read more about this [here](https://www.hackingwithswift.com/quick-start/swiftui/how-to-create-views-in-a-loop-using-foreach).